niess/pumas-luajit/docs/docs/api/physics/Element.md

 The [Element](Element.md) metatype is a simple container for atomic elements properties.
-Its constructor takes three mandatory arguments as detailled in the synopsis below: the atomic charge number, *Z*, the atomic mass, *A* and the Mean Excitation Energy, *I* of its electronic structure.
+Its constructor takes three mandatory arguments as detailled in the synopsis below: the atomic charge, *Z*, the atomic mass, *A* and the Mean Excitation Energy, *I*, of its electronic structure.
 {: .justify}

 ### Synopsis